SahilTChaudhary/Compact-Foldable-Treadmill/README.md

 # CONCLUSION

 The stress analyses and simulations show that the Treadmill will not fail.
 Analyses were done using two materials, Carbon Steel and Aluminium Alloy.
+The Fatigue Life Analysis showed that both the materials have infinite life cycle under the applied load of 1000N (assuming a person of weight 100kg is operating the treadmill).
+Hence, Fatigue failure due to Completely Reversed Loads is not a criterion for concern.
+Furthermore, neither of the materials fail, as the induced stresses are less than their yield stresses.
+Motion loads were also analysed, with both materials faring well.
+However, Total Deformation in the Aluminium Rollers was almost 10mm, as compared to 2mm in the Steel Rollers, which is intuitively correct as Steel is stronger than Aluminium.
+Hence, it was decided to used Steel for the Rollers, and Aluminium for the body and frame.